How It Works

 Our swap days are lively and welcoming community events designed for families.
 Here's what you can expect:

-First Dibs Hour: For those who gave items for the swap, we offer an exclusive "First Dibs" hour at the start of the event.
-This is your chance to browse and pick out treasures before anyone else!
+For those who gave items for the swap, we offer a "First Dibs" hour at the start of the event.
+This is your chance to browse and pick out treasures for the next stage of your child’s life.

-Open-To-All Hours: After the First Dibs hour, the doors open for everyone!
-All are welcome to come along and explore the vast array of pre-loved items.
+After the First Dibs hour, the doors open for everyone!
+All are welcome to come along, explore and take away the pre-loved items.
 It's a fantastic opportunity to find everything from clothes to toys and books for your little ones, all completely free.

 Creative Activities for Kids